fearnlj01/NadekoBot/docs/guides/Linux Guide.md

 - It should then, ask for password, type the `root password` you have received in your **email address registered with Digital Ocean**, then hit Enter.

 *(as you are running it for the first time, it will most likely to ask you to change your root password, for that, type the "password you received through email", hit Enter, enter a "new password", hit Enter and confirm that "new password" again.*
-**SAVE that new password somewhere safe not just in mind**.
-After you done that, you are ready to write commands.
+**SAVE that new password somewhere safe, not just in your mind**.
+After you've done that, you are ready to write commands.

-**Copy and just paste** using **mouse right-click** (it should paste automatically)
+**Copy the messages as normal, and just paste** by using **mouse right-click** (it should paste automatically)

-####Installing git
+####Installing git and dotnet
 **1)**
 `sudo apt-get install git -y`

 Note if the command is not being initiated, hit **Enter**

-####Installing dotnet
+Go to [this link](https://www.microsoft.com/net/core#ubuntu) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk!
-Go to [this link](https://www.microsoft.com/net/core#ubuntu) provided by microsoft for instructions on how to get the most up to date version of the dotnet core sdk - make sure that you're on the correct page for your distribution of linux!
+Make sure that you're on the correct page for your distribution of linux as the guides are different for the various distributions

-We'll go over the steps here for ubuntu 16.04 anyway, one of the more common distributions of linux, accurate as of 16/10/2016
+We'll go over the steps here for Ubuntu 16.04 anyway (these will **only** work on Ubuntu 16.04), accurate as of 16/10/2016

 **2)**
 ```